-There are two main rates suitable for small business; flat rate pricing like Square and interchange plus pricing like Payline.
-There is a third pricing model called tiered pricing, but in our opinion this is totally unsuitable for small business.
+There are two main credit card processing fee plans suitable for small business; flat-rate pricing like Square and interchange-plus pricing like Cayan.
+There is a third pricing model called tiered pricing, but in our opinion, this is totally unsuitable for small businesses.

-Last but not least, if you are considering adopting the interchange plus pricing, there are a number of factors to consider before choosing a merchant account provider: effective rates, upfront and monthly fees, hardware fees, and any other fees.
-Sign-up with the merchant account processor that you feel is the most honest and fair with their rates.
+Last but not least, if you’re considering interchange-plus pricing, be sure to discuss effective rates, upfront, monthly, and cancellation fees, hardware fees, and any other fees with potential providers.
+Ask about these up-front and go with the merchant account processor that you feel is the most honest and fair with their rates.